Fabian144/ChasRecipeProject/README.md

-# Chas Academy Front-End with frameworks project: Recipe Website - Team C
+# Chas Academy Front-End with frameworks project: Recipe Website

 This is a group project made in 2025 by **Chas Academy Front-End Development/UX Design** students, as part of the **Front-end Development with frameworks course**.